 Contrast ran the Benchmark, and the results were dramatic.
 The top commercial Static Application Security Testing (SAST) products had an accuracy score of 32%, and the worst scored 17%.
 For Dynamic Application Security Testing (DAST) products, the results were just as startling, with the top product scoring 17% and the worst 1%.

 For over a decade, businesses have been relying on SAST and DAST products to try to secure their applications and check off compliance requirements.
-The 2015 OWASP Benchmark Project, sponsored in part by the US Department of Homeland Security (DHS), shows that existing SAST and DAST solutions are leaving businesses vulnerable to attack.
+The 2015 OWASP Benchmark Project shows that existing SAST and DAST solutions are leaving businesses vulnerable to attack.

 Interactive Application Security Testing (IAST) solutions like Contrast Assess integrate into a running application to assess security with the full operational context.
 As clearly demonstrated by the OWASP Benchmark, this approach is not only many times more accurate, but is faster and easier to deploy as well.